Frustrated with your Fire Stick going to sleep and closing your apps all the time? There’s a fix, and I’ll show you how to do it.

 I figured out #2 by myself, but later discovered #1 which is clearly the better choice because if your Fire Stick reboots, you don’t have to remember to launch the app again.

-- On your Fire TV device, navigate to Settings > System > Developer Options and turn ON both options (Apps from Unknown Sources and ADB Debugging).
-Don’t forget to turn ADB Debugging OFF when you’re done, or you might get hacked.
+- On your Fire TV device, navigate to Settings > My Fire TV > Developer Options and turn ON both options (Apps from Unknown Sources and ADB Debugging).

 - Find and take note of your Fire Stick’s IP address by going to Settings > System > About > Network.

-Using you desktop or laptop computer, go to this link, scroll down, and find the download link for your operating system (Windows, Mac, or Linux).
+Using your desktop or laptop computer, go to this link, scroll down, and find the download link for your operating system (Windows, Mac, or Linux).
 Download it and install it.

 - Open adbLink on your computer.